-If, like me, ongoing quarantine has resulted in a Goodfellas rewatch or two for you, then you may also have been reminded of how off the charts the styling is in the film.
-Granted, they may commit murder for spilled drinks, but they sure do look good.
+A GoodFellas rewatch is a nostalgia-inducing practice that I regularly partake in and, if you do the same, you'll likely also have been reminded of how off the charts the styling is.
+Granted, they may commit murder for spilled drinks, but they sure look good while doing it.